Kada Prasad Recipe: Gurudwara Style Atte Ka Halwa

 Best Ghee for Kada Prasad — Authentic Urban A2 Ghee

-Kada Prasad is 25% Ghee by volume.
+Kada Prasad is 25% ghee by volume.
 The divine taste comes entirely from the quality of the fat.
-Use our traditional Bilona Ghee for that authentic Gurudwara flavor.
+Use traditional Bilona ghee for that authentic Gurudwara flavor.

 Pro Tips for Perfection

-Roast the flour on LOW heat.
-High heat will burn the flour before the raw flavor is cooked out.
-Patience gives the best color.
+Roast on low heat.
+High heat burns flour before raw flavor cooks out.

 Watch Us Make the Ghee for Your Prasad